Appendix 4 – The Schwarzschild Formula Extended for Electric Charges

 Interpretation

-- This metric reduces to the standard Schwarzschild solution when \( Q = 0 \) (no charge).
+- This metric reduces to the standard Schwarzschild solution when \( Q = 0 \).

-- For rotating or additionally charged objects (such as electrons), even more general solutions exist, such as the Kerr–Newman metric.
+- For rotating or more general charged objects, more general solutions exist, such as the Kerr–Newman metric.

 In the case of the Reissner–Nordström solution, the stress-energy tensor \( T_{\mu\nu} \) is not zero everywhere, even though one speaks of a “vacuum.”